-The word "doula" comes from ancient Greek meaning woman who serves and is now used to refer to someone experienced in childbirth who provides continuous physical, emotional, and informational support to the mother before, during, and just after childbirth; or who provides emotional and practical support during the postpartum period.
+The word "doula" comes from ancient Greek meaning woman who serves and is now used to refer to someone who is is a knowledgeable about childbirth and compassionate who provides continuous physical, emotional, and informational support to the birthing person before, during, and just after childbirth; or who provides emotional and practical support during the postpartum period.

 How does a doula impact the birth experience?

 Professional Labor Assistance Studies have shown that the presence and support of a professional labor assistant (doula) can: